Minced Ginger is quite popular in multiple cuisines and dishes as it enhances the flavor.

 Once you have chosen a container and have attached labeling, decide where to keep your minced ginger.
 The best places that will help your minced ginger to keep well for longer are:

-Both these options have low temperatures that hold off the growth of microbes and delay spoilage of your ginger mince.
+Both these options have low temperatures that hold off the growth of microbes and delay the spoilage of your ginger mince.
 Keeping it out in room temperature conditions will almost definitely result in very fast rotting.

 Uses of minced ginger

 - Marinating meats and bringing out the flavor of the meat (acts as a tenderizer)

 - Added to the tea (unleashes unique flavor and beneficial properties of ginger)

 - Forms the base of curries (improves the overall taste of the dish)

 - Added to desserts (gives a sweet yet spicy tinge to desserts like smoothies and cookies)

 As you can see, ginger mince or ginger paste is quite a versatile ingredient that makes a huge impact even in minimal quantities.
 Its taste is definitely distinct and addictive!